NicolasLucianoB/CheckinFP-frontend/README.md

 1. **Login**: Users authenticate with their credentials, and the backend returns a JWT token.
 2. **Token Validation**: The frontend validates the token via a secure `/me` route, and the user context is updated accordingly.

 ---

+## 🧪 Testing Locally and in Production

+- For local testing, ensure your backend is running and `.env.local` is properly configured.
+- Use tools like [Postman](https://www.postman.com/) or [Insomnia](https://insomnia.rest/) to test API endpoints.
+- When deploying, verify environment variables are set in your hosting platform (e.g., Vercel's dashboard).
+- Monitor logs and errors via Vercel and backend hosting services for smooth production runs.

+---